nodejs/node/COLLABORATOR_GUIDE.md

   * Resolving critical security issues.
   * Fixing a critical bug (e.g. fixing a memory leak) requires a breaking change.
-  * There is CTC consensus that the change is required.
+  * There is TSC consensus that the change is required.
 * If a breaking commit does accidentally land in a Current or LTS branch, an attempt to fix the issue will be made before the next release; If no fix is provided then the commit will be reverted.